mesosphere/mesos-dns/docs/docs/index.md

 curl http://master_hostname:5050/master/state.json | python -mjson.tool
 ```

+### Mesos-DNS with Docker
+If you choose to use Mesos-DNS with Docker, with a version of Mesos after 0.25, be aware that there are some caveats.
+By default the Docker executor publishes the IP of the Docker container into the NetworkInfo field.
+Unfortunately, unless you're running some kind of SDN solution, bridged, or host networking with Docker, this can prove to make the containers unreachable.

+The default configuration that Mesos-DNS ships with in config.json.sample omits `netinfo` from the sources.
+The default options if you omit this field from the configuration includes `netinfo`.
+If you have trouble with Docker, ensure you check the IPSources field to omit netinfo.

 ### Slave Setup

 To allow Mesos tasks to use Mesos-DNS as the primary DNS server, you must edit the file `/etc/resolv.conf` in every slave and add a new nameserver.
 For instance, if `mesos-dns` runs on the server with IP address `10.181.64.13`, you should add the line `nameserver 10.181.64.13` at the ***beginning*** of `/etc/resolv.conf` on every slave node.
 This can be achieve by running: